lindig/xs-shipyard/README.md

 install it.
 However, Opam does not interact nicely with Yum.

 ## Using Opam

+This is work in progress; explanation is forthcoming.

     sudo yum -y install ocaml
     sudo yum -y install ocaml-findlib-devel